Denver Cast

 ABOUT THE CREATOR

-Rich is a member of ASCAP, an Associate Member of the Writers' Guild, the Colorado Theatre Guild, and a longtime member of the Lighthouse Writers Workshop.
+Rich is a member of ASCAP, a member of the Dramatists Guild of America, the Colorado Theatre Guild, and a longtime member of the Lighthouse Writers Workshop.

 He began piano lessons at age five, advancing to study with the Denver Symphony's Kathleen Joiner.
 Accompanying various church and school choirs as a youth, his early theatrical career peaked in the role of Harry Beaton in a high school production of Brigadoon.
 In response to his adoptive mother's conflicting messages that, "You have a gift for music, and you really should use it," and "You need to get a steady job with good benefits," Rich opted for the latter.
 Nonetheless, he schlepped his piano around the country in various moves and continues his love of music as an avocation.
 He wrote the book for the new 15 minute frozen embryo musical For the Good of Humanity, and is a contributing author to Finding Our Place: 100 Memorable Adoptees, Fostered Persons and Orphanage Alumni, and Adoption and Mothering.